Tibet 08 Days Overland tour

 The Tibet 08 Days Overland Tour takes you from the sacred city of Lhasa to the Nepali border following the friendship highway.
 Traveling through ancient monasteries, charming Tibetan villages, breathtaking blue lake, and the untamed Tibetan plateau, the tour is the ideal fusion of spirituality, culture, nature, and adventure.

-Highlights: Tibet 08 Days Overland Tour
+Tibet 08 Days Overland Tour: Highlights

 - Potala Palace – A symbol of Tibetan culture and history.